 Everyone must wear a mask to enter the basilica.
 There will be hand sanitizer available.

-There will be markings on the floor 6 feet apart for the people to line up to receive Holy Communion.
+There are markings on the floor 6 feet apart for the people to line up to receive Holy Communion.
 Please follow the direction of the ushers.

 The Eucharist will be distributed according to diocesan guidelines that ensure safety.
 The priest will provide additional directions during Mass.

 Mass will continue to be live streamed on this page and on our YouTube channel and Facebook page for anyone who does not want to attend in person.
 Do not come to Mass if you have any symptoms of illness.
 If you are older than age 65, have a compromised health condition or caring for the sick in any way, please consider very carefully if it is wise for you to come.

 - All weekday Masses are held in-person only and are not recorded or live-streamed.

 - The parish office is open, but visitors must have an appointment.
 Please call 313-496-1701 to make an appointment.

 Yours in Christ,